anstettl/GettingAndCleaningData/Code Book.md

 -	tBodyGyroJerk-std-Y	: std jerk signal in time in Y direction from angular velocity
 -	tBodyGyroJerk-std-Z	: std jerk signal in time in Z direction from angular velocity
 -	tBodyAccMag-std	: std magnitude of body acceleration in time
--	tGravityAccMag-std	: std magnitude of gravity acceleration in time
+-	tGravityAccMag-std	: std magnitude of gravity acceleration in time domaine
--	tBodyAccJerkMag-std	: std magnitude of jerk signal in time from body acceleration
+-	tBodyAccJerkMag-std	: std magnitude of jerk signal in time domaine from body acceleration
--	tBodyGyroMag-std	: std magnitude of body angulare velocity
+-	tBodyGyroMag-std	: std magnitude of body angulare velocity in time domaine
--	tBodyGyroJerkMag-std	: std magnitude of jerk signal in time from angular velocity
+-	tBodyGyroJerkMag-std	: std magnitude of jerk signal in time domaine from angular velocity
 -	fBodyAcc-std-X	: std  body acceleration (fast fournier transformation) in X direction
 -	fBodyAcc-std-Y	: std body acceleration in frequency domaine (fast fournier transformation) in Y direction
 -	fBodyAcc-std-Z	: std body acceleration in frequency domaine (fast fournier transformation) in Z direction